EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_fitfourier

 Fit a Fourier series to a time series Package: timeseries Description: Fit a polynomial and fourier series as a function of frequency to a time series.
+The fitted series is: